drahosj/308labs/lab-05/lab05.md

 For more information regarding the init, lock, and unlock calls, consult `man 3 pthread_mutex_init`, `man 3 pthread_mutex_lock`, and `man 3 pthread_mutex_unlock` respectively.
 As seen above, the variable `lock` is declared as a global variable so that all the threads can get access to it.
 It is initialized in the main thread using `pthread_mutex_init`, and the threads use it to lock critical sections using `pthread_mutex_lock`.
 Once the critical section is complete, the critical section is unlocked using `pthread_mutex_unlock`.
 Finally, before the program exits, destroy the mutex using the `pthread_mutex_destroy` function call.

-Now, add the mutex and the calls to `pthread_mutex_lock` and `pthread_mutex_unlock` to the averaging and standard deviation calculation thread functions in `std_dev_calc.c`, compile it, run it, and answer the following questions:
+Now, add the mutex and the calls to `pthread_mutex_lock` and `pthread_mutex_unlock` to the counting thread functions in `threaded_count.c`, compile it, run it, and answer the following questions:

 - Did this fix the issue with the original code?

 #See the threads in the streets, with not enough to do
-Using mutexes to lock and unlock are great for avoiding race conditions, like what was shown in `std_dev_calc.c`, but it doesn't do a very good job of keeping threads from executing when we do not want them to.
+Using mutexes to lock and unlock are great for avoiding race conditions, like what was shown in `threaded_count.c`, but it doesn't do a very good job of keeping threads from executing when we do not want them to.

-Suppose that a program has a thread that takes in data from some outside source, performs some preprocessing on it, and places it into a queue for other threads in the program to perform some computations on it.
-We will call this thread the producer thread.
-The other threads that read from the queue and performs computations on that data will be called consumer threads.
-To ensure correctness of the program and to avoid duplicit computations, the critical sections of the program should be when the producer thread writes elements to the queue and when the consumer threads read from the queue.
+Suppose that a program has one producer thread P, and two consumer threads C1 and C2.
+To ensure correctness of this program and to avoid duplicit computations, the critical sections of this program should be when P writes elements to the queue, and when either C1 or C2 reads from the queue.
 This would work fine, but there is a problem.

-Suppose that the program has one producer thread with two consumer threads.
-Suppose that during execution, the producer thread attempts and gets the mutex first, writes to the queue, and releases the mutex.
-Then the first consumer thread attempts and gets the mutex next, reads from the queue, and releases the mutex.
-Then the second consumer thread does the same thing, but this time the queue is empty, so it can't do anything, and releases the mutex.
-Suppose further that by the time the second consumer thread releases the mutex, the first consumer thread completes its computation and is attempting to read from the queue.
-It gets the mutex, sees that the queue is empty, so it also releases the mutex.
-Now, due to how the scheduling of the threads are, the producer thread performs the check of the mutex whenever one of the consumer threads has it, and it cannot lock the queue so that it can write to it.
+Suppose that the program was implemented naively, making the critical section of P, C1, and C2 are quite lengthy.
+During execution, P locks the mutex, produces data, writes to the queue, and releases the mutex.
+Then C1 gets to execute, going in to its critical section.
+While C1 is in its critical section, C2 gets scheduled to execute.
+Due to C1 still being in the critical section, C2 cannot get the lock, and thus cannot execute.
+A bit later, C1 finishes the execution of its critical section, and unlocks the mutex.
+Then P executes and goes into its critical section.
+While P is in its critical section, C2 gets scheduled to execute.
+Since P is in its critical section, C2 cannot get the lock and cannot execute.
+Then P finishes execution in its critical section, and unlocks the mutex.
+Then C1 goes next, and the cycle repeats.
+We see that C2 is never able to do anything, due to the fact that either P or C1 has the lock when C2 tries to get it.
 This situation is known as starvation.
 Since that is not desirable, conditional variables and semaphores should be used to avoid starvation.

 ##Waiting on the conditional variable to change
 Conditional variables are used to ensure that threads wait until a specific condition occurs.
 Using the example presented in the previous section, answer the following questions: